How to Apply for & Get Financial Aid for College

-1. Get a FSA ID.
 The FSA ID is an electronic signature that is used to sign the online FAFSA and access various U.S. Department of Education web sites.
-Visit www.fsaid.ed.gov to obtain a FSA ID.
+Visit https://fsaid.ed.gov/npas/index.htm to obtain a FSA ID.
 The student and parent should each obtain their own FSA IDs.

-7. Search for Scholarships.
-Search for scholarships on free web sites.
+Search for scholarships on free websites.
 Answer the optional questions to match more scholarships.
 Beware of scholarship scams because if you have to pay money, it’s probably a scam!
 If you won many scholarships, review the college’s outside scholarship policy, since some colleges will displace private scholarships by reducing the college’s grants.